Eloy Jiménez Player Props: White Sox vs. Rangers

 Eloy Jiménez At The Plate

-- Jimenez has driven in a run in 32 games this year (45.1%), including 12 games with more than one RBI (16.9%).
-He has also driven home three or more of his team's runs in two contests.

-- He has scored at least one run 32 times this season (45.1%), including one multi-run game.
+- He has scored at least once 32 times this season (44.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.